New York State Communication Association

 The 75th Anniversary of the New York State Communication Association is a wonderful time for honoring the past, celebrating the present and shaping the future.
 NYSCA invites papers bringing together discussions about the rich history and sustaining foundations of our discipline.
 This conference looks to celebrate and highlight scholarly perspectives of those pivotal moments of the past and present as we anticipate the challenges of the future.

-We welcome submissions in a variety of formats including papers, panel proposals, posters, roundtables, and completed papers are invited for submission.
-Work related to the conference theme is encouraged, as well as scholarship addressing a wide range of communication topics, from a variety of theoretical and methodological approaches.
+We welcome submissions in a variety of formats including papers, panel proposals, posters, roundtables, media screenings, and other innovative proposals for thoughtful engagement.
+Work related to the conference theme is encouraged, as well as scholarship addressing a wide range of communication topics from a variety of theoretical and methodological approaches.
 Undergraduate and graduate student submissions are also welcome and will be considered for student paper awards.

 For completed papers of no more than 25 pages, please send identifying information (title page, author, affiliation, contact information) in a separate document.
 Papers should include a running head with an abbreviated title.
 Student submissions should indicate “undergraduate” or “graduate,” along with an abbreviated title in the running head.

 For all other presentation formats, including panel proposals, posters, and roundtables, please include the title, the lead contact or panel chair, the participants/authors, affiliations, contact information, and a description of the panel, poster, or roundtable.
 For each paper in a panel or roundtable proposal, please include a title, a list of authors, and abstracts of no more than 250 words.